 Station 18 Films

-Through our STATION 18 Films division, we aims at entertainment that inspires social awareness; spotlighting good vs evil in society throughout history and engaging audiences to participate in positive social change.
+Through our STATION 18 Films division, we aim to provide entertainment that inspires social awareness; spotlights good vs evil in society throughout history and engages audiences to participate in positive social change.

 SAND AND SORROW

 A Station 18 Films, Patriot Pictures presentation of an Amahoro Collaborative production.
 (International sales: Velvet Octopus Film Sales, London.)
 Produced by Paul Freedman.
 Executive producers, George Clooney, Natalie Lum Freedman, Michael Mendelsohn.
 Co-producer, Aarti Sequeira.
 Directed, written, edited by Paul Freedman.
 With: Abdulrahman Al-Zuma, Elie Wiesel, Samantha Power, Gerard Prunier, Alex de Waal, Sabina Blay, Ahmed Ibrahim Diraigee, Ahmed Ali, Minni Minawi, Eric Reeves, Colince Ondoua, John Prendergast, Nicholas Kristof, Olivier Bercault, Leslie Lefkow, Mike Katukula, Riley MacDonald, Hannah MacDonald, Ken Silverstein, Barack Obama.Narrator: George Clooney.(English, Arabic dialogue)